informatik-mannheim/innospace-web/_projects/medicas.md

 is a medical technology kit that enhances possibilities during teleconsultation with a focus on human touch.
 DAMU, creates nearby medical practices and appointments within a day.
 Onsite medical staff provides information, help and in-person medical follow-ups.
-In combination with that we have developed three tools that enable doctors to perform remote auscultation while meeting patients online.
+In combination with that we have developed four tools that enable doctors to perform remote auscultation while meeting patients online.
 The four tools developed by us include: Innovative Stethoscope, Pulse Tablet, Dermatologic Camera and Help Button.